 Those are some of the first questions that your customers will ask you once you start work for them.
-This hands-on workshop provides you with the tools you need to answer those questions predictably.
-In this tutorial, attendees will learn what metrics are necessary for accurate forecasting, how to visualize those metrics in appropriate analytics, how to use those analytics make reliable forecasts and understand risk, and, finally, how to make meaningful interventions for overall process improvement.
+This hands-on Advanced Agile Metrics, Forecasting & Predictability Workshop provides you with the tools you need to answer those questions predictably.
+In this workshop, attendees will learn what metrics are necessary for accurate forecasting, how to visualize those metrics in appropriate analytics, how to use those analytics make reliable forecasts and understand risk, and, finally, how to make meaningful interventions for overall process improvement.

 - Duration: 2 days

 - Frequency: 3 public courses a year

 - Private Courses Available: Yes